TORONTO, Sept. 29 /CNW/ - While we're not seeing solar panels and

 the environment is still important to Canadians."

-Fifty-seven per cent of Canadians are willing to spend 5 to 10% more on a
+Fifty-six per cent of Western Canadians are willing to spend 5 to 10%

-home that includes environmentally friendly features.
-Although improving the
+more on a home that includes environmentally friendly features.
+Although

 "With the national average home price at more than 300,000, the fact that